adam-gray/giphy-proxy/README.md

 Design
 -------
 This software is designed to be as simple as possible and use as few external dependencies as possible.
-Less code == ess bugs.
+Less code == less bugs.

 The basic flow of the application is as follows: